codergirl-al/codergirl-al/README.md

 ## Hello friend. 🚀

-I am Albina, a 17 year old dev.
-I have been a technology freak since I was 12 and I try to sometimes share stuff on GitHub
+I am Albina, a 17 year old tech freak since the age of 12.
+Here an overview of what you'll find on my GitHub

 ### 🤓 Current plans and projects I am working on:
 - Homeworkit (a side project to make evaluations and homeworks easier for online schools)